top of page

 Planting in this forest.

-The Chattahoochee-Oconee National Forests, spanning nearly 867,000 acres across northern Georgia, are a haven of natural beauty and ecological significance.
+The Chattahoochee–Oconee National Forests, spanning nearly 867,000 acres across northern Georgia, are a haven of natural beauty and ecological significance.
 These forests are composed of two distinct areas: the Chattahoochee National Forest and the Oconee National Forest.
-Despite their differences, they are collectively referred to as the Chattahoochee-Oconee National Forests and jointly support diverse ecosystems, including rolling hills, rugged mountains, and pristine waterways.
+Despite their differences, they are collectively referred to as the Chattahoochee–Oconee National Forests and support diverse ecosystems, including rolling hills, rugged mountains, and important headwater streams that feed the Chattahoochee and Oconee River systems.

 In recent years, these forests have faced significant environmental challenges.
-Wildfires, particularly in areas like the Cohutta Wilderness, have grown more intense and frequent, leaving the land vulnerable to erosion and habitat loss.
-Prolonged droughts and climate change further stress the ecosystems, complicating natural recovery.
-Additionally, invasive species and human impacts disrupt the delicate ecological balance.
+Wildfires, particularly in remote mountain areas, have grown more intense and frequent, leaving the land vulnerable to erosion and habitat loss.
+Prolonged drought conditions and climate-related stressors have further strained forest ecosystems, while invasive species and past land use impacts continue to disrupt the natural ecological balance.
+As a result, targeted restoration efforts are underway to rebuild forest resilience and support long-term ecosystem health.

-This replanting initiative focuses on restoring native vegetation in damaged areas to stabilize soils, reduce erosion, and enhance biodiversity.
-Native tree species such as longleaf pine, loblolly pine, red oak, and hickory will be planted, along with berry-producing shrubs that provide food and habitat for wildlife.
-These efforts benefit animals like black bears, white-tailed deer, wild turkey, the eastern box turtle, and the endangered red-cockaded woodpecker.
+This reforestation initiative focuses on restoring native vegetation in impacted areas to stabilize soils, reduce erosion, and enhance biodiversity.
+Native tree species such as longleaf pine, loblolly pine, red oak, and hickory are planted alongside berry-producing shrubs that provide food and habitat for wildlife.
+These restoration efforts benefit a wide range of species, including black bears, white-tailed deer, wild turkey, the eastern box turtle, and the endangered red-cockaded woodpecker.

 Location